UCSB Academic Senate

 • Fellowships or other funding secured independently by students you mentored.
 Provide details in “Optional Info” column.

 • Awards won by students you mentored.
-Provide details in “Optional Info” column.
+Provide details in “Optional Info” field.

 • Mentoring students from high school or community college.